 Anna-Victoria Baltrusch has performed in recitals and concerts throughout Europe.
 She made her Solo Debut at the Philharmonie Berlin in January 2012.
 She often plays chamber music and is a sought after lied–accompanist.

 From 2010 to 2014 she received a grant by the Evangelisches Studienwerk Villigst and in 2012 received a scholarship by the Brahms-Gesellschaft Baden-Baden e.V.
 From September 2014 until October 2015 she worked as Director of Music at the protestant church in Bad Krozingen, Germany.
 From 2015 to 2019, Anna-Victoria taught organ at the University of Music Leipzig and additionally, since February 2016, was working as an organist at the Alte-Tonhalle-Orgel at Neumünster Church, Zurich, Switzerland.
 Furthermore, she is conductor of the chamber choir TonArt Zürich.

-In 2021, Anna-Victoria was appointed to the chair of organ at the „Evangelische Hochschule für Kirchenmusik“ in Halle, Germany.
+In 2021, Anna-Victoria was appointed professor of organ at the „Evangelische Hochschule für Kirchenmusik“ in Halle, Germany.